marcelimxo/marcelimxo/README.md

-# Hi there it's Marce here 👋
+# Hi there, it's Marce here 👋

 A web developer with a passion for human-centered design.
 My goal is to build products that bring value and make the web more accessible.
 I am often described as a very curious, empathetic and proactive person.
 I love learning, sharing knowledge, and empowering women through technology, and I am always looking for new challenges.